 Sail the Napali Coast, Kauai

 Native islanders say the Napali Coast nourishes the soul.
 This 17-mile stretch of rain-carved cliffs and emerald valleys is punctuated by thin, ribbonlike waterfalls, secret beaches, and sea caves teeming with aquatic life.
-With the spectacular Kalalau Trail currently closed to travelers due to flooding, the only way to access the cliffs is by sea.
+Hike the spectacular Kalalau Trail or access the cliffs by sea.
 Imagine standing on the deck of a catamaran beneath 4,000-foot cliffs to soak in mana, or spiritual power, before sliding into the water for snorkeling among green sea turtles and schools of eel and angelfish.
 When the trade winds are smooth, expect your catamaran to cruise around or even through the sea caves, its sails flapping the mast and spinner dolphins leaping at its stern.

 Explore Hawaii Volcanoes National Park, Big Island

 The mutable Big Island is still molding itself: Its coastlines continually expand and erode, its mountains come alive, and its topography undergoes perpetual sculpture in a medium of fire and lava.
 Witness firsthand the birth of a new landscape at Hawaii Volcanoes National Park, where volcanoes Kilauea (one of the world’s most active) and Mauna Loa (one of the world’s most massive) alter the world in which we live.
 Eruptions and earthquakes closed the park for several months in 2018, but select hiking trails and scenic are now open again for visitors to learn about this fascinating ecosystem.

 How to Do It: Before your arrival, visit the park’s website to find the latest information on safety, educational programs, closures, and trail options.